 Cost of education in Norway

 Like healthcare, public education and schools are free for all legal Norwegian residents and citizens.
-Schools in Norway offer exceptional teaching standards and facilities, but most expats with older children enrol them in private or international schools, as the primary language of instruction is Norwegian in public schools.
-Those with younger children can easily send them to public schools, as they will likely learn the language and assimilate into the local culture faster.
+Schools in Norway offer exceptional teaching standards and facilities.
+Still, you’ll find that most expats with older children enrol them in private or international schools, as the primary language of instruction is Norwegian in public schools.
+If you have younger children, you can easily send them to public schools, as they will likely learn the language and assimilate into the local culture faster.

 International schools are limited in Norway, meaning parents will contend with limited placements and high costs.
 Once they overcome these challenges, they will find international schools’ teaching standards, curricula and extracurricular activities excellent.